FridaWikell/python-snake/README.md

 ### Lighthouse

-A test at Lighthouse was performed at for both desktop and mobile.
+A test at Lighthouse was performed for both desktop and mobile.

 ![Screenshot of test at Lighthouse for desktop](doc/lighthouse-desktop.webp)